-On this episode of the Sales Transformation Podcast with Michael Randazzo, VP go to market strategy and enablement at Challenger, knowledgeable guy, and a best selling sales author.
+On this episode of the Sales Transformation Podcast with Michael Randazzo, VP go to market strategy and enablement at Challenger, knowledgeable guy, and an expert on implementing organizational sales transformations.

 On this episode Michael talks to Collin about the way the Challenger approaches sales differently than any other type of seller out there.
 Not only that, the two vibe about how sales transformation is similar to how the Challenger works as well.
 Want to know more?
 Listen now to find out!

 01:01 How Michael started to where he started and where he's at today

 05:29 What are the key seller profiles that the research has uncovered in Challenger